Cotopaxi, Colorado: Russian Jewish Colony

 Note that this is a gentile cemetery.

 While the first burials are reported to have been Russian Jews, you must understand that the Russian Jewish colonists were only here a few years, and now there are gentile burials surrounding the Colonist's grave site.
 My understanding is that there was a small fence around the Colony graves until the 1980's.
 I've been thinking about that, and perhaps I could fabricate a metal fence around the site again.
-Being a gentile, I was not aware that Haim and Evan are Kohen (Kohanim), and that they have religious restrictions concerning cemeteries.
+(We have done this, see updates below) Being a gentile, I was not aware when they visited that Haim and Evan (see the descendants' page) are Kohen (Kohanim), and that they have religious restrictions concerning cemeteries.

 Next is a photo of Evan and Haim just outside the Cotopaxi Cemetery.